Dos Santos launches bid for Portugal Telecom SGPS

-LISBON Angolan investor Isabel dos Santos formally registered her offer for holding company Portugal Telecom SGSP PTC.LS on Monday, a spokesman said.
+LISBON Dec 1 Angolan investor Isabel dos Santos formally registered her offer for holding company Portugal Telecom SGSP on Monday, a spokesman said.

-The bid made by the daughter of Angola's president is intended to thwart the sale by Brazil's Oi (OIBR3.SA) of Portugal Telecom's operations to telecoms group Altice ATCE.AS for 7.4 billion euros (5.86 billion pounds)
+The bid made by the daughter of Angola's president is intended to thwart the sale by Brazil's Oi of Portugal Telecom's operations to telecoms group Altice for 7.4 billion euros.

 The bid comes despite that fact that Oi and Altice agreed on Sunday on the sale.